 Keep it Simple

 This next trend is no different, it is called “keep it simple” and it refers to the ingredients list and keeping ingredients to a minimum.
-Products that “keep it simple” from the Fancy Food Show include Keep Health Inc.’s snack bars which offer products with as little as two ingredients up to eleven, Remedy Organics which offers small batch 100% plant based protein drinks and finally, That’s It, a natural bar company that has a maximum of 5 or fewer ingredients!
+Products that “keep it simple” from the Fancy Food Show include Keep Health Inc.’s snack bars which offer products with as little as two ingredients up to eleven, Remedy Organics which offers small batch 100% plant based protein drinks that offer various health benefits and finally, That’s It, a natural bar company that has a maximum of 5 or fewer ingredients!

 This trend of “keep it simple” fits into a larger trend Symrise has identified in our TrendScope 2018+.
 It is a trend we expect to continue gaining steam as consumers are celebrating taste and focusing on fewer, simple and pure ingredients.
 Innovative players are exploring the potential of true taste by eliminating artificial ingredients.
 One product exemplifies the “simple trend” is That’s It - their fruit bars’ ingredient list is nothing more than 1 apple and 12 strawberries